Rose Tico: Other media

 In the weeks approaching the release of The Rise of Skywalker, Rose was featured in the novels Star Wars: Spark of the Resistance and Star Wars: Resistance Reborn, both of which were released as part of a multimedia project called "Journey to Star Wars: The Rise of Skywalker".
 Spark of the Resistance, a junior novel by Justina Ireland released on October 4, 2019, tells the story of Rose, Rey, Poe, and BB-8 as they travel to an isolated planet called Minfar to investigate a distress signal.
 There they discover the First Order has invaded the planet and threatened the indigenous population in an attempt to find secret laboratories and discover a legendary weapon called the Echo Horn, which has the ability to control the minds of its victims.
 Rose and the others successfully repel the First Order and keep the weapon out of their hands.
 The novel features illustrations of Rose and the other characters by artist Phil Noto.
 Rose has a smaller part of in Resistance Reborn, a novel by Rebecca Roanhorse released on November 5, 2019, which details the efforts by General Leia Organa and the other Resistance members to rebuild their forces immediately following the defeats sustained in The Last Jedi.
 In the novel, Rose has recovered quickly from the injuries she suffered in The Last Jedi and is actively working to help restore the Resistance.
-The book also features a scene in which Poe inquires as to whether Finn has romantic interests in Rose, to which Finn response that although they shared "a moment" during their kiss on Crait, they are only friends.
+The book also includes a scene where Poe asks Finn about any romantic feelings for Rose.
+Finn responds by stating that although they shared "a moment" with a kiss on Crait, they are just friends.